How To Make Accurate Straight Cuts & Angles

 The important thing about cutting angles is to be directly above the cut so that you can press down.
 This is the way to achieve a lovely perpendicular cut.

 - The lead knife cuts through the top of the lead came to make this type of cut.

 - Start by simultaneously rocking the knife back and forth while you press downwards

 - Once you cut through the top flange you can increase the pressure

 - Push down through the bottom flange to cut right through the lead came

 - Sometimes the top flange squashes a bit.
-To rescue this, simply use the knife to ease the flange upwards
+To rescue this, simply use the corner of the knife blade to ease the flange upwards

 - Check that the cut is perpendicular